josevoight/freecodecamp/HTML/css example/index.md

 - When you create your variables in :root they will set the value of that variable for the whole page.

 - You can then over-write these variables by setting them again within a specific element.

+# use media querry to change a variable
+- CSS Variables can simplify the way you use media queries.

+- For instance, when your screen is smaller or larger than your media query break point, you can change the value of a variable, and it will apply its style wherever it is used.

+# Done with html and css